 I always add pomade on damp hair with tonic.
 It gives a clean feel.
 Manageable the next days and a bit increase of strength to a legit firm.

 3-4 showers and it’s all out.
 The hair feels soft afterwards.
-As described above, Klaas uses 3 oils to give the hair and scalp the extra health kick on top of being greased up.
+As described above, Klaas uses 3 oils to give the hair and scalp that extra health kick on top of being greased up.